jzhang-dev/lakeview/README.md

 - **Improved clarity**.
 Lakeview inherits the familiar and intuitive visual style of [IGV](https://software.broadinstitute.org/software/igv/), with a clear layout designed for publication and presentation.
 - **Programmable plotting**.
 Multiple files and genomic regions can be visualized automatically through a Pythonic interface inspired by [Seaborn](https://seaborn.pydata.org/) and [Pandas](https://pandas.pydata.org/).
 - **Support for remote data**.
 Genomic data are often stored in remote servers without display devices.
 With Lakeview, you can plot remotely and view the output figures locally.
 Lakeview works well with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) to streamline this workflow.
-- **Transparency and reproduciblity**.
+- **Transparency and reproducibility**.
 Figures are plotted transparently and annotated explicitly.
 The input data and the plotting code contain all the information needed to reproduce the figure.
 - **Customizable layouts**.
-Lakeview supports many layouts implemented in [IGV](https://software.broadinstitute.org/software/igv/), while allowing the user to define custom rules for ordering, groupping, and coloring each segment.
+Lakeview supports many layouts implemented in [IGV](https://software.broadinstitute.org/software/igv/), while allowing the user to define custom rules for ordering, grouping, and coloring each segment.
 Advanced customization is possible via the [Matplotlib](https://matplotlib.org/) API.
+- **Interactive plotting**.
+Lakeview ships with an interactive [Jupyter Widget](https://ipywidgets.readthedocs.io/en/stable/) to help users locate their regions of interest.

 ## Installation